Political rivalry behind ED raids, says Congress MLA Zameer Ahmed Khan | Politics

 - India

-Former Minister and Congress MLA B Z Zameer Ahmed Khan on Monday alleged that the recent raids by the Enforcement Directorate officials at various locations belonging to him were the outcome of political rivalry and blamed the BJP and the JD(S) for complaining against him.
+Former Karnataka minister and Congress MLA B Z Zameer Ahmed Khan on Monday alleged that the recent raids by Enforcement Directorate officials at various locations belonging to him were the outcome of political rivalry and blamed the BJP and the JD(S) for complaining against him.

 The ED had raided the premises of Khan on August 5.